mcneel/rhino.inside-revit/docs/pages/_en/beta/samples/create-families-with-freeform-shapes.md

 ---
 title: Creating Families in Revit with Grasshopper
-description: This guide covers the basic transfer of Rhino geometry into Revit.
 order: 8
 ---

-# Creating Revit&reg; Families with Grasshopper&reg;
 This sample shows how to create a new Revit family in with Rhino geometry.
 In this case, a column is created and placed along a curve.

 There are a lot of ways to bring in the Rhino geometry, but in this case we will be bringing them in as Family Type instances.
 This has a big advantage over other methods.
 If the Freeform geometry is wrapped within family then it has 3 advantages: